vczhou/inductive/README.md

 hello i don't know how markdown works. to install make sure you have python >= 3.6 and pip installed.

-i highly recommend installing a virrtualenv, so look up python virtual env
+i highly recommend installing a virtualenv, so look up python virtual env

 to install,